Bob enjoys reading and writing about social, political, and economic issues.

 This problem with socialism has a solution: move towards the center.
 By arranging society so that those who work harder, smarter, more creatively, and more productively are rewarded, all of society will ultimately benefit from their advances.
 If a safety net is retained—and it should be—downward spirals can be prevented and a basic standard of living can be available to all.

-However, problem two (that socialism restricts freedom of the individual.) is not so easily solved.
+However, problem two (that socialism restricts the freedom of the individual.) is not so easily solved.
 In fact, I can't think of a solution at all.
-I believe this is socialism's fatal flaw, and it's basically the reason I am capitalist.
-I will address this in detail later on, when it flows more appropriately.
+I believe this is socialism's fatal flaw, and it's basically the reason I am a capitalist.
+I will address this in detail later on when it flows more appropriately.

 Solutions in the Center

 Clearly, there are problems once society leans too far in either direction.
-When I say I'm capitalist, this does not mean I'm advocating a far right government that will quickly grow corrupt and unfair.
-However, even though I see problems in the capitalist model, I see more flaws in the socialist one—and those cannot be resolved except by adjust socialism so much that it becomes capitalism.
+When I say I'm capitalist, this does not mean I'm advocating a far-right government that will quickly grow corrupt and unfair.
+However, even though I see problems in the capitalist model, I see more flaws in the socialist one—and those cannot be resolved except by adjusting socialism so much that it becomes capitalism.
 The flaws in capitalism can be addressed, but ultimately, the problems with socialism are fundamental.

 Addressing Flaws in Capitalism

 Let me begin with how to address the flaws in capitalism.
-The most prominent problem is wealth gap and its consequential injustice (wealthy owning democratic process, lack of social ladder).
-This needs to be addressed through a better wealth distribution system, to allow all individuals the potential, regardless of circumstances they were born into, to earn the best society can offer.
+The most prominent problem is the wealth gap and its consequential injustice (wealthy owning democratic process, lack of social ladder).
+This needs to be addressed through a better wealth distribution system, to allow all individuals the potential, regardless of the circumstances they were born into, to earn the best society can offer.
 This involves taxes, including income tax, sales tax (though exempting necessities like food and rent), and especially estate tax.
-I think how high specifically those need to be is best left to those who know economics better than I, so I won't give any specific opinions there.
+I think how high specifically those need to be is best left to those who know economics better than I do, so I won't give any specific opinions there.